Returning to Ireland and having a baby

 Can I get parental leave?

-You are entitled to unpaid parental leave of 18 working weeks (or 90 days) per child.
-It must be taken before your child turns 8 (this will be extended to 12 from 1 September 2019).
+You are entitled to unpaid parental leave of 26 working weeks per child.
+It must be taken before your child turns 12.

 Generally, you must have been working for your employer for one year before you are entitled to parental leave – although some employers offer the option of parental leave immediately.